 If you are an aspiring future pilot looking for a suitable pilot academy, it is important to check whether the school already has an Area 100 KSA program implemented¬†

 Aircraft and simulator training

-The training partly takes place in the aircraft and partly in the approved high quality simulators (B737 and A320).
+The training partly takes place in the aircraft and partly in the approved high quality simulators (B737 and A320) as well as VR training.
 The big advantage of utilizing simulators for some hours of the training is that it provides an unique opportunity to stop in-flight and for example discuss challenges, as well as simulate and practice the situations a pilot can risk facing such as engine failure, fires and much more under pre-determined conditions.
 This allows us to practice a wide variety of scenarios more effectively and thus get more out every lesson.
 All of our simulators are approved and can be flown exactly like an airplane.
 After finished with schooling, all further training will also take place in a simulator both during typeratings as well as during training at the airline.

 Have a look at 'preparation and application: Pilot training

 We educate pilots for a great amount of airlines both on a national and international scale.¬†¬†